LucasPickering/slumber/docs/src/user_guide/templates/functions.md

 trim(command(["echo", "hello"]))
 ```

 This works, but it's a bit backward: we run the `command`, _then_ `trim` it.
 To make these types of composed operations easier to read and write, Slumber supports the pipe operator `|`.
 The left-hand side of the operator can be any expression, but is typically a function call.
 The right-hand side **must be a function call**.
-The left-hand side is evaluated, then the result is passed as the **first** argument to the right-hand side.
+The left-hand side is evaluated, then the result is passed as the **last** argument to the right-hand side.
 We can rewrite the same expression from above with the pipe:

 ```python
 # Equivalent to the above expression